kennykay20/LendSQR_Wallet_App/README.md

     "password": "Password1",
   }'
 ```
-### after you login successfully, it will return a token(jwt_accesstoken), you will use this token as a bearer token when you want to do the necessary transactions like create an account, fund account, withdraw e.t.c
+### after you login successfully, it will return a token(jwt_accesstoken), you will use this token as a bearer token when you want to do the necessary transactions like create an account, fund account, withdraw e.t.c, Token only last for 1hr, it expires after one hour.

 ### Create an account -- this will generate 11 random account number for the user which stand as a primary id for the accounts table and as well as the account number for the user